HarvardPL/formulog/README.md

 below).
 For each solver, the relevant binary needs to be on your path: `z3` for Z3, `boolector` for Boolector, `cvc4` for CVC4, and `yices-smt2` for Yices.

+Z3's textual interface can change even between patch versions.
+Z3 4.8.7 is known to work with Formulog.

 ## Running Formulog

 The executable Formulog JAR that you have either downloaded or built expects a